 Advancement Via Individual Determination (AVID) is an internationally-recognized, college-readiness program for eligible middle school and high school students.
 AVID is intended to accelerate the performance of students who function academically in the middle range and who have the potential and motivation to work hard to qualify to attend a four-year college.
 The Snoqualmie Valley School District established the AVID program as part of its commitment to helping all students prepare for college and careers.The AVID Elective

 The core of AVID is an elective class offered in middle and high school.
-It targets students in the academic middle (B, C and D students) with the desire to go to college and the willingness to work hard.
+It targets students in the academic middle (B and C students) with the desire to go to college and the willingness to work hard.
 AVID places these students on the college track, requiring them to enroll in the most rigorous courses that are appropriate for them while providing them with support for their rigorous coursework.
 When possible, students in the AVID program remain with the same teacher and AVID classmates, as they advance to subsequent grade levels during their high school careers.
 This consistency fosters supportive relationships and can help boost confidence.
 In addition to social emotional benefits, other objectives of the AVID program include:

 Developing academic skills so students may enroll and succeed in college prep, honors and AP classes

 Improving college level entry skills, such as note-taking, critical thinking, and study skills

 Providing guidance and encouragement from college mentors

 Ensuring students meet admission requirements of four-year colleges and universities

 Preparation for SAT and ACT college entrance exams

 Increasing college/career awareness through field trips and guest speakers

 Expanding knowledge of college scholarships and financial aid opportunities